Data-Augmented Contact Model for Rigid Body Simulation

 \subsection{Assumptions}

 We address a perfectly inelastic (\ie the coefficient of restitution is zero), non-adhesive contact phenomenon between two near-rigid objects, which is a common scenario in robotic applications.
 We assume both objects have convex shapes and that one of them is stationary.
 The deformation during the collision is negligible comparing to the overall rigid body motion.
-We assume the time is discretized and that the applied forces (\ie all forces other than the constraint force) are integrated prior to solving the constraint force (see more discussion in Section \ref{sec:limitations}).
 We expect the range of collision impulses encountered at test time to lie within the range used for training.
 For collision between articulated rigid body systems, we assume that the distal link is the only part of the system that is in contact.

 We compute the aggregated effect of contact for the entire rigid body, instead of using point-contact representation, which increases computational complexity and leads to issues with over-parameterization.
 Our method represents the contact geometry as a patch with non-zero area on the surface of the object in contact, denoted as $\mathcal{P}$.
 We assume that the normal direction of the contact patch is well-defined.